kornysietsma/korny-info-blog/_posts/2025-09-12-agentic-ai-and-security.md

 Where you do have to do something risky, an easy way to improve security is to _lock down your AI in a virtual machine_.
 Use Docker or [Apple's containers](https://github.com/apple/container) or one of the various Docker alternatives.

 Containers have the advantage that you can control their behaviour at a very low level - they isolate your AI tool from the host machine, you can block file access and network access.
-[Simon Willison (again!) talks about this approach](https://simonwillison.net/2025/Sep/30/designing-agentic-loops/#the-joy-of-yolo-mode) - he also notes [that there are sometimes ways for malicious code to escape a container](https://attack.mitre.org/techniques/T1611/) but these seem low-risk for mainstream AI tools.
+[Simon Willison (again!) talks about this approach](https://simonwillison.net/2025/Sep/30/designing-agentic-loops/#the-joy-of-yolo-mode) - He also notes [that there are sometimes ways for malicious code to escape a container](https://attack.mitre.org/techniques/T1611/) but these seem low-risk for mainstream AI tools.

 There are a few ways you can do this: